schilkp/Tonbandgeraet/docs/intro.md

   is limited to cores that share a single, monotonic, time stamp timer.

-- Full FreeRTOS support, including some PRs: PRs are in a draft state/being reviewd.
+- Full FreeRTOS support, including some PRs: PRs are in a draft state/being reviewed.
 Certain FreeRTOS (rare) are not yet traced correctly due to insufficient tracing hooks.
 Tracing of streambuffers, direct-to-task notification, timers, and event groups are not yet Implemented.